-Senate set to enhance benefits for vets exposed to burn pits
+Senate OKs enhanced benefits for vets exposed to burn pits

-WASHINGTON (AP) — The Senate is expected to approve on Thursday a large expansion of health care and disability benefits for veterans of Iraq and Afghanistan in response to concerns about their exposure to toxic burn pits.
+WASHINGTON (AP) — The Senate on Thursday approved a sweeping expansion of health care and disability benefits for Iraq and Afghanistan veterans in response to concerns about their exposure to toxic burn pits.

-Passage of the bill will cap years of advocacy work by veterans groups and others who liken burn pits to the Agent Orange herbicide that Vietnam era veterans were exposed to in Southeast Asia.
+Passage of the bill by a vote of 84-14 sets a course that could help millions who served after Sept.
+11, 2001, and caps years of advocacy work by veterans groups and others who liken burn pits to the Agent Orange herbicide that Vietnam era veterans were exposed to in Southeast Asia.

-The bill would expand the window of eligibility for free medical care through the Department of Veterans Affairs.
-That window would double for Iraq and Afghanistan veterans from five years after discharge to 10.
+The bill is projected to increase federal spending by about $283 billion over 10 years and does not include offsetting spending cuts or tax increases to help pay for it.
+The House in March approved similar legislation that would have cost more than $320 billion over 10 years.

+House Speaker Nancy Pelosi, D-Calif., said after Senate passage that the House would “move swiftly” to take up the legislation and send it to President Joe Biden to be signed into law.
+Biden has encouraged the effort and said that if Congress passed comprehensive legislation to address toxic exposures, he would “sign it immediately.”

 The legislation would also presume that certain respiratory illnesses and cancers were related to burn pit exposure, allowing the veterans to obtain disability payments to compensate for their injury without having to prove the illness was a result of their service.
 Currently, more than 70% of disability claims related to burn pit exposure are denied by the VA due to lack of evidence, scientific data and information from the Defense Department.